jamesmh/JavaScript-Sql/README.md

 # JavaScript-Sql
-JavaScript library that provides SQL like syntax to semantically / logically perform SQL queries on JavaScript arrays.
+JavaScript library that provides SQL like syntax to semantically / logically perform "queries" on JavaScript arrays.

 This includes things like performing Sql Left and Inner joins.
 Also, library supports exploding joins just like databases normally produce join results.